-Michelle Ufford leads the Big Data Tools engineering team at Netflix, where she's responsible for platform innovation and usability tooling for Netflix’s industry-leading data platform.
-Some of her team's current projects include Jupyter notebooks, workflow orchestration, platform alerting, data quality, and machine learning.
+Michelle Ufford is the founder of Noteables.io, an early-stage startup focused on notebook technologies.
+Before starting Noteables, she led the Big Data Tools engineering team at Netflix, where she was responsible for platform innovation and usability tooling for Netflix’s industry-leading data platform.
 Prior to that, she led data engineering, data management, and platform architecture for GoDaddy, where she set a TPS record for SQL Server and helped pioneer Hadoop data warehousing techniques.
+Her areas of expertise include data engineering, data quality, workflow orchestration, data science tooling, & analytics infrastructure.
 Michelle is also a published author, patented developer, and award-winning open source contributor.
-She currently lives in the San Francisco bay area.
+She currently lives in the San Francisco bay area and can be found on Twitter at @MichelleUfford.

 Netflix is one of the most successful companies in the world.
 It’s also one of the most data-driven, too.
 Data powers Netflix.
 It informs decisions and challenges assumptions across the entire company.
 It fuels experimentation and innovation at unprecedented scale.
 It helps us discover fantastic content and deliver personalized experiences for our 150 million subscribers around the world.